Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In reinforcement learning techniques such as RLHF, LLMs are interpreted as agents in a Markov Decision Process (MDP) with textual states and actions \cite{ziegler2020finetuninglanguagemodelshuman}. \citet{li2024predictingvsactingtradeoff} discuss how the application of RLHF shifts LLMs from world models to agents.
-They address the resulting behavior as a practical way to promote planning (especially with long outputs) while hurting modeling.
-More generally, some works discuss the phenomenon in which training with SFT or RLHF leads to a lack of diversity, or ``mode collapse'' \cite{o'mahony2024attributing}.
+\paragraph{Diversity and mode collapse.} LLMs are often construed as agents in a Markov Decision Process (MDP), with textual states and actions \citep{ziegler2020finetuninglanguagemodelshuman}. \citet{li2024predictingvsactingtradeoff} demonstrate how RLHF shifts LLMs from world models to agents, arguing that it promotes planning (especially with long outputs), at the expense of modeling.
+More generally, SFT and RLHF have been observed to reduce diversity, a phenomenon termed ``mode collapse'' \citep{o'mahony2024attributing,jiang2025artificial}.
+Our analysis shows that this may be due to implicitly or explicitly changing the LLM's goal, which was shown to affect output probabilities \citep[cf.][]{kalai2025language}.
+Formatting prompts as questions directs LLMs into prediction tasks, where mode collapse may be optimal.

-Our analysis shows the crucial role of the inference method in this behavior.
-Formatting a prompt as a question creates a conditional distribution in which mode collapse may actually reflect the data generation distribution.
-We show that in many cases, we are simply modeling a specific situation in which the data itself exhibits high confidence.

-As na\"ive sampling from an autoregressive model was found to be of low quality \cite{holtzman2020curiouscaseneuraltext}, many sampling methods for generation were proposed. \citet{meister-etal-2023-efficacy} formalized these methods as \textit{sampling adapters}, which are transformations of the distribution for generation purposes. \citet{tan-etal-2024-probability} interpret the effect of RLHF in light of this framework.
-Our analysis shows that common inference methods inherently lead to a transformation or the output distribution.

-Our analysis reveals, that among the three common uses of LMs outlined in this paper, explicit reporting seems to be the only one that is aligned in its goals with obtaining event probabilities.
-This comes with practical challenges, as expressing a distribution in words limits the ability to report complex distributions.
-Additionally, LLMs suffer from unwanted biases, such as by the order of choices \citep{zheng2024largelanguagemodelsrobust}.
-Methods for mitigating these challenges are thus crucial for the robust application of LLMs for world modeling.

-In this work, we described three different interpretations of their output probabilities, guided by different user goals.
-The importance of the presented discussion is underscored by the sizable body of previous work that has unwarrantedly equated them.
-As some works interpret LM through their probabilistic nature \cite[e.g., ][]{geva-etal-2022-transformer}, our work calls for caution in terms of the interpretation of model probabilities in different contexts.